 Flashy yet completely catchy.
 The aim is to get your solo licks stuck in the minds of those listening.
 Anchor the first finger and stretch on the opening runs.
 Follow that with some Hendrix style rhythm licks.
 Pentatonics to finish the solo.

 5. Ladies Room – from Rock and Roll Over

-Here Ace uses 6ths to create the melody.
-6ths refer to an interval, a measuring label used in music to describe the sound distance between two notes.
+Here Ace uses the chord to create the melody.
+Dominant 7th refers to a chord shape.
 This shows you don’t need to just think of scales to create a solo.
 Using chord notes is just as effective and even easier to start of with before launching into scale runs.

 6. Shock Me – from Love Gun

 Not only the first lead vocal that Ace Frehley did on a KISS song but also his greatest recorded guitar solo.
 This demonstrates everything in the Frehley trick bag.
 Rhythm tricks, string bends, minor and major pentatonics, chromatic notes and great interplay with the band.
 Students often forget to listen to what the band is doing to back you when trying soloing for the first time.
 They are concentrating so hard on what to play rather than listening and reacting to the band.
 This solo is a great example of how to achieve the balance between flash and band interplay.

 Check out the pentatonic pattern run used to make this solo.
 Commonly taught as a scale exercise here Ace uses it to build the melody to a screaming peak.
 Also learn the fills and harmony under the outro chorus.
 Break up this solo and scatter it through your own.
 Also play the solo in different keys, meaning start on a different fret.
 Watch the above video to learn how to play the solo.